Whole Brand Thinking: Run your brand like a showrunner.

 2. Rethink your “brand guide” and “brand foundations.”
 It’s not just a rule book for your logo.
 It’s an owner’s manual for the brand that explains and extends the core idea, teaching everyone its importance and its unique relevance.

 3. Introduce the idea of a brandrunner inside your brand.
 Make it fun — use inspiration from Hollywood.
-Have your talent recruiter search for people with an elevated combination of skills — people who know how to ideate, but also know how to implement and spread ideas internally.
+Have your talent recruiter search for people with an elevated combination of skills — people who know how to ideate but also know how to implement and spread ideas internally.

 Learn more about showrunners here.